Putin in trade push on final day of China trip

 Putin's trip to Harbin is part of efforts to enhance that economic relationship.

-Lying just a few hundred kilometres from the border with Russia, the city has long served as a key hub for cross-border trade and cultural exchange.
+The city, near the border with Russia, has long served as a key hub for cross-border trade and cultural exchange.

 Speaking at the opening ceremony of a Russia-China trade expo on Friday, Putin hailed energy ties between the two countries and promised to "strengthen" them.